Revolutionary Socialist Party (Netherlands, 2025)

 The Revolutionary Socialist Party (RSP), known as The Socialists until 2025, is a Dutch revolutionary socialist political party.
-The party emerged from a split within the Socialist Party (SP).
+The party was founded in 2022 by expelled members from the Socialist Party (SP), who previously encompassed its radical wing.

 History

 The creation of the RSP is the result of an internal ideological conflict within the SP.
 This conflict took place between the party leadership and the left wing of the party, formed by, among others, ROOD (the former youth organization of the SP), Communist Platform (CP) and the Marxist Forum.
 This conflict started over the incompatibility of the victory of the CP with the victory of the SP.
 From October 2020, members of CP were expelled.
 Subsequently, in November 2020, ties with the youth organization ROOD were suspended, because the chairman and the board member had met with CP.
 In October 2021, ROOD and the Marxist Forum were labelled as 'political parties' by the party board, which prohibited dual membership.
 This amounted to the expulsion of several dozen members.

 The subsequent suspensions of the local boards of the Utrecht and Rotterdam branches prompted a number of members to issue a statement.
 It is stated, among other things, that the party "(…) suffers from a serious democratic deficit and a toxic leadership culture," and that "the party leadership (…) has launched an attack against socialism in these cities."

-On 25 September 2022, 'The Socialists' - as the RSP was then called - organized a first national conference with 140 attendees.
+On 25 September 2022, 'The Socialists' – as the RSP was then called – organized a first national conference with 140 attendees.
 It was decided to work on a countrywide socialist party.
 When it was founded 'The Socialists' was supported by councillors in Amsterdam, Rotterdam, Zaanstad, Assen and a member of the provincial council from Utrecht.
 In addition, ROOD called on its members to join the new party.

 At a party congress held in March 2025, it was subsequently decided to continue under the name Revolutionary Socialist Party.

 Ideology

 The party is largely based on the works of Karl Marx and his ideological descendants without giving a strong preference to specific currents within it.
-The party is explicitly non-Stalinist, and due to its history as a minority group, places a strong emphasis on internal democracy.
+Due to its history as a minority group, the party places a strong emphasis on internal democracy.

 The RSP's programme is divided into two parts: a maximum programme outlining its long-term goals, and a minimum programme detailing the short-term steps aimed at achieving those long-term objectives.

 The RSP advocates for a radical democratization of society, including the economy.
 The party identifies as anti-racist, feminist, environmentally conscious, internationalist, and supportive of LGBTQ+ rights.